Robert1976/PBI-Custom-Connectors/README.md

 Change the extension of the .mez file to zip and drag and drop the client_id and client_secret files into the zip (so that they get copied into the zip file.
 You might want to check this by opening the zip file and then closing it again).
 After adding the client_id and client_secret files change the extension of the zip file back to .mez

 Now, place the .mez file in the 'custom connectors' folder of your computer (Power BI desktop should be installed on this computer, you can normally find this folder under '(c:)\Users\{your accountname}\Documents\Power BI Desktop\Custom Connectors').
+In case you have OneDrive running, you can find the folder at '(c:)\Users\{your accountname}\OneDrive\Documenten\Power BI Desktop\Custom Connectors.
+If the folder does not exist, just create it yourself.

 Next time you open Power BI the connector should appear in the datasources list.